bvs7/mafiabot/README.md

 ## Controller

 Currently unimplemented, the Controller handles all of the bot operation that is not game logic.
-It implements "Lobby" commands, where players can create and start a game, request game stats, etc. It routes Game Commands into Game Cores, and handles error responses for invalid Commands.
+It implements "Lobby" commands, where players can create and start a game, request game stats, etc. It routes Game Actions into Game Cores, and handles error responses for invalid Actions.
 Once timers are implemented, it spawns the timers/alarms when requested.

 ### Lobbies